 If you and the insurance company cannot reach a settlement agreement through mediation, you may have to go to court to resolve your claim.
 Going to court can significantly increase the legal costs for the insurance company, so most insurance companies try to avoid going to court, if possible.
 However, sometimes, it represents the only option.

 If you do have to go to court, your attorney will present your case, and the insurance company will show why it feels that you do not deserve the compensation you claim.
-Once both sides have had a chance to present their cases, the judge or, in some cases, jury, will present a final ruling on the case, and the insurance company will have a limited time to provide you with a settlement.
+Once both sides have had a chance to present their cases, the judge or, in some cases, the jury, will present a final ruling on the case, and the insurance company will have a limited time to provide you with a settlement.

 What are the odds that my claim will have to go to court?